denisecase/datafun-central/content/tools/docker/installation/mac-linux/index.md

 5. Verify the installation:

    - Open a Terminal window.
-   - Run the following command to check the Docker version:
+   - Run the following command to check the Docker version.

     `docker --version`

-6. Run a test container to ensure that Docker is working correctly:
+6. Run a test container to ensure that Docker is working correctly.

     `docker run hello-world`